GrinonBarrett/Taksidos/Placeholder Creature.md

 **Infernal Regeneration**: At the end of any round the infernal diva receives a wound and has any hitpoints remaining, it may use its reaction to roll a d20 and compare it to its current hitpoints.
 If the result is lower, it recovers 2 hitpoints.
 It must perform a rest before doing so again.

+**Celarity**: When rolling for initiative, it rolls an additional d8.

 **Plague Spreader**: The nosoferai does not suffer the effects of a disease, but can immediately spread it by contact with an unarmed attack from or against it.

 **Toxic Lifestyle**: Toxic attacks do not wound a nosoferai, but instead recover one of its hitpoints.
 A critical hit will remove spell sickness from it equal to the points of success.
 In place of an attack damaging the nosoferai's armor (which it doesn't typically wear and would not benefit from if it did), it recovers a level of fatigue.